 Monster Under the Bed

-One night Mrs. Willinger called me up to the ladies section.
+One night, Mrs. Willinger called me up to the lady's section.
 We’d put a new guy on staff that day.
 He was hiding under the girls' beds, waiting for them to return from their shower.
 I had to run him off.
-Within days he was front-page news.
+Within days, he was front-page news.
 Wanted for rape and murder in other states, he’d made his way to Jacksonville, Florida.
 I had an answer.

 I left the mission to attend a night college in Greenville, South Carolina.
 They geared the curriculum towards older married men with daytime jobs.
 Dianne and I married.
 Both our children were born in Greeneville.
 The first summer, we traveled back to Trinity to catch up with old friends.